Speeding Up MCMC by Efficient Data Subsampling: Applications

-We compare our method to Austerity M-H \citep{korattikara2013austerity}, Firefly Monte Carlo \citep{maclaurin2014firefly}, the confidence sampler \citep{bardenet2014towards} and the confidence sampler with proxies \citep{bardenet2015markov}. \citet{bardenet2015markov} provide an excellent overview of all these methods and demonstrate that the confidence sampler with proxy dramatically outperforms the others.
+We compare our algorithm against the approximate algorithms Austerity MH \citep{korattikara2014austerity}, the confidence sampler \citep{bardenet2014towards}, the confidence sampler with control variates \citep{bardenet2015markov}, and the exact algorithm Firefly Monte Carlo \citep{maclaurin2014firefly}.
+See \citet{bardenet2015markov} for an excellent discussion of these algorithms.